AlexeyPerov/FireShift/README.md

 # Flutter + Nest.js AWS Lambda + mongoDB (Mongoose) basic functionality tool for getting user feedback

+This is an example of a MEFN application (MongoDB + Flutter + Nest.js).
+Admin part uses Flutter with BLoC.
+API uses Nest.js & AWS Lambda + mongoDB (Mongoose).

-The tool can be used to exchange messages with users in your applications.
+It implements functionality to exchange messages with users of your applications.
 For example, to provide user support and/or collect feedback in the early stages of development.
-Admin part uses Flutter (with Bloc).
-API uses Nest.js & AWS Lambda + mongoDB (Mongoose).
-Something like MEFN (solution stack).

-### Project
+## Project

     .
     ├── fireshift             # Flutter admin app